dzackgarza/Notes/Blog/Posts/Thursday March 12th.md

 It's not so clear to me what part doesn't go through:

 - Does nonzero curvature/holonomy on a manifold obstruct it from having a Lie group structure?
-- Do all Lie groups have zero curvature and trivia
+- Do all Lie groups have zero curvature and trivial holonomy groups?
+-